olaitanade/RustBattleshipGame/README.md

 A rust battleship game on CLI based on the classic game Battleships.

+## Goal

+The main goal of this project is to use all I have learnt in the rust book and then use this game as a means to learn how to use runtime on different platforms and build architectures

+1. CLI based game
+1. Mobile and Desktop based game using Flutter, FFI, Protobuf and tokio many more ....
+1. Web assembly build on the web.
+1. Substrate pallet, Ink contract and blockchain with a runtime to support classic games like this as contracts.

 ## How it works

 The computer will randomly plack 5 different ships into a 10 by 10 grid.
 The player will then be able to select an individual square fro the grid to fire at.
 If a ship is on theat square the ship is sunk,the player gains points.
 After the player has had ten shots the game ends and the player's score is displayed.
 The game can end before ten moves if the player sinks all the ships.